 - Is construction factoring right for your company?

 1. Waiting 30 to 90 days for payment?

-Construction subcontractors typically have to offer 30 to 90 days terms to commercial clients and general contractors (GC).
-Commercial customers demand these terms as a condition of doing business with you.
-Unfortunately, there is little your company can do about this.
+Construction subcontractors typically have to offer 30- to 90-day terms to commercial clients and general contractors (GCs).
+Commercial customers demand these payment terms as a condition of doing business with you.
+Unfortunately, there is little construction subcontractors can do about this.
 You must offer payment terms to clients if you want their business.

 2. Getting financing is difficult for subcontractors